zulip/zulip/docs/roadmap.md

 has more bugs, but more importantly is in need of an experienced iOS developer who has time to drive the project.

-Update: Neeraj Wahi is leading an effort on to write a [new React Native iOS app for Zulip](https://github.com/zulip/zulip-mobile) to replace the old iOS app.
+Update: Neeraj Wahi is leading an effort to write a [new React Native iOS app for Zulip](https://github.com/zulip/zulip-mobile) to replace the old iOS app.
+We aim to have this launched by early January 2017.

 ## Core User Experience